Understanding the criticism of your Photographic Art

 Ahhhh you won’t get to sleep…remember me, your old negative thought patterns…

 NO, no no….
 I’m now going horse, riding, I put my bridle on my horse’s nose, I took the heavy brown leather saddle and threw it over his back.
-I tied the girth strap and talked gently to my horse telling him I loved him and today we are going to ride over the hill and through Dry Creek river bed.
+I tied the girth strap and talked gently to my horse telling him I loved him and today we are going to ride over the hill and through the river bed.
 He snorted softly and looked my way to see if I had another apple in my hand.
 Of course I did, he ate it closing his big eyes in thankfulness.
 I got the bridle and led him to the open gate.
 I put my foot into the stirrup and flung myself up and over, gently prodding his sides I said, “Let’s go!”
 We began our journey, climbing higher, through dry sandy coloured grass and then reaching the summit where the wind blew stronger and cleared my heart and soul.
-Let’s go down the other side, first a few trees then more and more, soon we could hear the sound of the water rushing down the creek bed.
-Dry creek was filled with winter rain.

 Ahhh remember darkness your old friend, I’ve come to haunt you again!